Itheum/architecture-diagrams/live_whitepaper.md

 ## What can I do with an NFMe ID?

-- NFMe ID avatars are NFT tokens; so it supports all NFT capabilities.
-But you can never completely sell your NFMe ID, you can only lease it to others and they can use it to access your data.
+- NFMe ID avatars are NFT tokens, so they support all native NFT capabilities.
+Yet you can never completely sell your NFMe ID but you can "lease it" to others and they can use it to access your data.
 It's an "authorization key" you provide to a 3rd party for gated entry to web3 and metaverse domains and it can also represent and supply a personal data footprint to 3rd party applications (if you choose to allow it to do so).
 In this way; NFMe ID avatars are `soulbound`
 - Explore Itheum's 3D `Virtual Data Metaverse` (called the Greenroom); which is a digital metaverse launchpad where you can manage your "accessories", "evolution traits" and "skins" and interact with other NFMe ID avatars.
 - Participate in the governance of `Data Coalition DAOs` - These are bulk data trading DAOs that exist to serve the people and protect personal data.
-Stake and Farm with existing Data Coalition DAOs and provide data curation and data quality assessment services or give them access to your NFMe ID and other data assets and allow them to trade your data on your behalf as part of a larger bulk dataset.
+Stake and farm with existing Data Coalition DAOs and provide data curation and data quality assessment services.
+Alternatively, you can give them access to your NFMe ID and other data assets and allow them to trade your data on your behalf as part of a larger bulk dataset.
-- "Slice out" certain segments of your data (e.g. Data from a specific app or category) and mint them into `Data NFTs` and trade these in NFT marketplaces.
+- You can also "slice out" certain segments of your data (e.g. Data from a specific app or category), mint them into `Data NFTs` and trade them in NFT marketplaces.

 In the web2 world; your personal data is exploited by 3rd parties and large corporations.
 In Itheum's Data Metaverse; we give you true ownership of your data via your own Data Avatar... welcome to the era of the NFMe ID Avatar.

 ## NFMe ID Interoperability

-An NFMe ID is your virtual data avatar; so they ideally need to be interoperable with other digital metaverses so you can explore these virtual worlds and ecosystems and interact with more digital assets.
+An NFMe ID is your virtual data avatar, Ideally, they need to be interoperable with other digital metaverses so you can explore these virtual worlds and ecosystems and interact with more digital assets.
 Itheum will have its own `Virtual Data Metaverse` (called the Greenroom) but we are also looking at methods to "port" our NFMe ID avatars into other virtual worlds.

-The concept of interoperable metaverse avatars is in its very early stages of development but there is some promising progress being made by projects like [WorlWideWeb3](https://www.playtoearn.online/2021/11/11/worldwideweb3-going-for-nft-avatar-interoperability/) - who will allow for external NFT Avatars to be ported into their virtual world.
-We will also actively follow the progress in this new space by following the developments of organizations like the [Open Metaverse Interoperability Group](https://omigroup.org/home) and also contribute to helping create open standards for future metaverse interoperability.
+The concept of interoperable metaverse avatars is in its very early stages of development.
+However, there is some promising progress being made by projects like [WorlWideWeb3](https://www.playtoearn.online/2021/11/11/worldwideweb3-going-for-nft-avatar-interoperability/) - which will allow for external NFT Avatars to be ported into their virtual world.
+We will also actively keep up with the progress in this new space by following the developments of organizations like the [Open Metaverse Interoperability Group](https://omigroup.org/home).
+We will also contribute to helping create open standards for future metaverse interoperability.

 Itheum may also eventually become the `world's 1st fully decentralized open metaverse backed by true data ownership` - a vision we hold close to our hearts.